WHAT IS NIKUJAGA?

 - Heat vegetable oil in a frying pan and sauté the beef over medium heat.
 Add onions, carrots and potatoes.

-- Mix the ingredients for the sauce well in the inner pan.
+- Mix the ingredients for the sauce well and add to the inner pot of rice cooker.
 Add the beef, onions, carrots and potatoes to the sauce.

 - Select the [Slow Cook] menu option, set to 60 minutes, and press the [Start] key.